Best Personal Loans for Excellent Credit in June 2024

 • Can’t live in Massachusetts or Nevada

-Overview: LendingClub is an online marketplace where consumers can borrow anywhere from $1,000 to $40,000.
-This lender also allows you to apply with a co-borrower — a feature not all lenders offer.
-Another unique perk is that LendingClub also allows you to use your personal loan funds for business costs, something that many other lenders prohibit.
+LendingClub is an online marketplace where consumers can borrow anywhere from $1,000 to $40,000.
+With LendingClub, you can apply for a joint personal loan and prequalify for a loan, features that many other lenders don’t offer.

 When taking out a personal loan with LendingClub, keep in mind that it may take several days for your loan to be deposited into your account.
 This lender also charges an origination fee of 3.00% - 8.00%, whereas many other lenders skip this type of fee.

-LendingClub doesn’t offer many specifics when it comes to getting a personal loan, but you will have to meet the following criteria:
+LendingClub doesn’t offer many specifics when it comes to their requirements, but you will have to meet the following criteria:

 • Minimum credit score: 600